 Your body goes through a lot when it comes to pregnancy.
-You physically get bigger, yes, but your organs get all mushed up inside of you as well, and there’s even a few gestational health issues to be on the lookout for as well.
-You lose your chances at getting good, quality sleep at night, you lose grasp of your diet from time to time, and your energy levels might have never felt so low before in your life!
+You physically get bigger, yes, but your organs get all mushed up inside of you as well, and there are even a few gestational health issues to be on the lookout for as well.
+You lose your chances of getting good, quality sleep at night, you lose grasp of your diet from time to time, and your energy levels might have never felt so low before in your life!

 And then comes the giving birth part, which is an experience that’ll change any parent out there who chooses to go through it.
 If you’re the one giving birth, you’re going to go through all kinds of physical and emotional sensations, and most of them are painful!
-Even your partner, clutching your hand in the delivery suite next you, is always going to look back on this moment!
-But there’s always the joy and love to follow afterwards, and the hours you spent in labor seem totally worth it as a result.
+Even your partner, clutching your hand in the delivery suite next to to you, will always look back on this moment!
+But there’s always the joy and love to follow afterward, and the hours you spent in labor seem totally worth it as a result.

 Get Plenty of Rest

-So, not only are you losing out on sleep, and getting maybe 3 to 4 of your usual 8 at most, you’re also needing to exhaust yourself even further with the feeding and burping and rocking throughout the day.
-That can play havoc on a mother’s chest, if you’re using breast milk to feed your child!
+So, not only are you losing out on sleep and getting maybe 3 to 4 of your usual 8 at most, but you’re also needing to exhaust yourself even further with the feeding and burping, and rocking throughout the day.
+That can play havoc on a mother’s chest if you’re using breast milk to feed your child!

-But in the in between moments, time you would usually spend cleaning the house or cooking something delicious to eat, or even working from home (despite this being your maternity leave!), you need to sit down and let yourself rest.
+But in the in-between moments, the time you would usually spend cleaning the house, cooking something delicious to eat, or even working from home (despite this being your maternity leave!), you need to sit down and let yourself rest.
 Most tasks should be delegated to other members of your household, for the time being, whilst you catch up on sleep and put your feet up for a bit.
-This’ll help your body to heal a lot faster from any injuries or issues giving birth caused, and it’ll help ensure you’re always available to care for the baby.
-And let’s be real here, you deserve it!
+This will help your body to heal a lot faster from any injuries or issues giving birth caused, and it’ll help ensure you’re always available to care for the baby.
+And let’s be real here: you deserve it!

 Gentle Yourself Back into Shape

-If you’re body isn’t in the shape you like, whether you’re still recovering from the birth and letting your uterus shrink back down to its normal size, or you’re looking at the pregnancy weight you’ve gained and you know you want to shift it, don’t go all out with a fitness routine.
-You need to gentle yourself back into shape, with a bit of light exercise a few times a week, and build yourself up to what used to be your fighting weight.
+If your body isn’t in the shape you like, whether you’re still recovering from the birth and letting your uterus shrink back down to its normal size or you’re looking at the pregnancy weight you’ve gained, and you know you want to shift it, don’t go all out with a fitness routine.
+You need to gently get yourself back into shape with a bit of light exercise a few times a week and build yourself up to what used to be your fighting weight.

 Know What You’re Eating

-No matter what you’re turning to to eat right now, you need to be sure of the food groups present, and how big the portions of each are.
-You need to eat the right things to put your strength back into your bones, and to also pass on healthy and necessary nutrients to your baby.
-Knowing what’s going into your meals is helpful at all times in your life, but when you’re trying to feel a bit more comfortable with a post birth body, it’s absolutely crucial!
+No matter what you’re turning to eat right now, you need to be sure of the food groups present and how big the portions of each are.
+You need to eat the right things to put your strength back into your bones and to also pass on healthy and necessary nutrients to your baby.
+Knowing what’s going into your meals is helpful at all times in your life, but when you’re trying to feel a bit more comfortable with a post-birth body, it’s absolutely crucial!

 Think About Asking for Help